Your say / Politics

 Exclusive collabs from Bristol’s favourite food vendors, available for one night only.
 Be first to grab your free copy of the EatDrink24/7 guide – plus every ticket comes with a free limited-edition beer can.

 On the other side, there have been delays and restrictions on the Portway for months.
-As of this week, the main access route onto the Portway has been closed entirely until “early Autumn”.
+As of this week, the main access route onto the Portway has been closed entirely until “early autumn”.

-Given that this is being run by the Council’s favourite contractor ETM, local cynics can be forgiven for pointing out that they haven’t said which year.
+Given that this is being run by the council’s favourite contractor ETM, local cynics can be forgiven for pointing out that they haven’t said which year.

 We’re now surrounded, with all direct routes to the motorway network blocked by roadworks and backed-up traffic rat-running all over the area.